yeah1tnt/phase-5-project/README.md

 11 - Spent a long time trying to find out why Dungeon and Monster can't pull Query, models and app.py had the same class, changed to DungeonGet and MonsterGet instead. useParams to pull character id for Game.js

+12 - Troubleshoot and brainstorming how to keep gameUpdated.
+Kinda tuned Game.js, start button would calculate stat of character and put it in game session.

+13 - Create battle.js.
+Randomize monster in that the dungeon picked when character is chosen

 </details>